flagcamp-pegasus/TravelPlanner/README.md

   2. Use Google Map API (frontend) to pin liked points in order and draw a route on Google Map
   3. Send liked points list to backend for storing if invoking save route function
   4. Update liked points list
-  5.

 ### Part 6.
 Recommend routes based on user's selection (Jiahui Yang)
 - Basic Version:
   show a shortest / random path of user's selection, connected with straight line.
 - Advanced Version:
   generate the route by several features:
   1. traffic: avoid traffic for some route
   2. time and seasonal visiting frequency
   3. category: do not put the same category in the same day
+  4. add more similarly recommended visiting places into the route.
-  4. more features to be continued ...
+  5. more features to be continued ...

 ## Milestones
 phase 1: finish an available webapp demo